Mitochondrial DNA-associated Leigh syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Affected children may experience vomiting, seizures, delayed development, muscle weakness, and problems with movement.
 Heart disease, kidney problems, and difficulty breathing can also occur in people with this disorder.
-MILS is a subtype of Leigh syndrome and is caused by changes in mitochondrial DNA.
-Mutations in at least 11 mitochondrial genes have been found to cause MILS.
+Mitochondrial DNA-associated Leigh syndrome is a subtype of Leigh syndrome and is caused by changes in mitochondrial DNA.
+Mutations in at least 11 mitochondrial genes have been found to cause mtDNA-associated Leigh syndrome.
 This condition has an inheritance pattern known as maternal or mitochondrial inheritance.
-Because mitochondria can be passed from one generation to the next only through egg cells (not through sperm cells), only females pass MILS to their children.Maternally inherited Leigh syndrome (MILS) is a progressive brain disorder that usually appears in infancy or early childhood.
+Because mitochondria can be passed from one generation to the next only through egg cells (not through sperm cells), only females pass mitochondrial DNA-associated Leigh syndrome to their children.Mitochondrial DNA-associated Leigh syndrome is a progressive brain disorder that usually appears in infancy or early childhood.

 - The Neuromuscular Disease Center at Washington University provides information about Leigh syndrome.